sensu/sensu-docs-legacy/docs/0.26/api/silenced-api.md

 ## The `/silenced` API endpoints

-The Silence API provides endpoint HTTP POST and GET access to create, query and clear (delete) a silencing override via the Sensu API.
+The Silence API provides endpoint HTTP POST and GET access to create, query and clear (delete) a silence entry via the Sensu API.

 ### `/silenced` (GET)